This privacy notice will help you understand how Wonnacott Consulting Ltd (company no. 13727161), also uses and protects your personal data.

 Calls may also be recorded for information holding, quality and training purposes.

 The primary legal basis that we process your data is for the fulfilment of Contract.
-Normally this means an Contract with your employer.
+Normally this means a Contract with your employer or as part of a service you have with one of our clients.

 The information that we collect is essential for us to be able to carry out the services that you require from us effectively.